ShangWuYangLiu/Practical_project-second_garde/README.md

 6.Find a key with hash value “sdu_cst_20220610” under a message composed of your name followed by your student ID.
 For example, “San Zhan 202000460001”.

-7.Find a 64-byte message under some k fulfilling that their hash value is symmetrical.

-8.Write a circuit to prove that your CET6 grade is larger than 425.
+7.Write a circuit to prove that your CET6 grade is larger than 425.

   a.Your grade info is like (cn_id, grade, year, sig_by_moe).
 These grades are published as commitments onchain by MoE.